woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 I 【 am familiar with 】 the JavaScript and Java 【 programming languages 】, such as TypeScript, Node, Spring Boot, and Spring Cloud.

-I like use Vue and React 【 tech stacks 】 to develop 【 projects 】, I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on. and I also implemented a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.
+I use Vue and React 【 tech stacks 】 to develop 【 projects 】, I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on.
+and I also implemented a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.